 How Should You Hold Title to Your Home?

-- Why how you hold title is important
+Why title vesting is important

-Choosing the manner in which your title is held depends on why you’re buying it, what you’re using it for and what you want to happen to the property after you die.
-Each way gives you certain rights while you own the home, and provides direction for what happens if you or another owner dies.
+Choosing the manner in which your title is held depends on why you’re buying a home, what you’re using it for and what you want to happen to the property when you die.
+Each option gives you certain rights while you own the home and provides direction for what happens if you or another owner dies.

 1. Joint tenancy with right of survivorship (JTWROS)